nathansobo/monarch/README.md

 # Monarch

 Monarch is a relational modeling framework for client-centric web applications.
-It's similar to Backbone.js, but based on the powerful abstractions of relational algebra, offering a declarative and compositional language for querying data and subscribing to events.
+It's superficially similar to Backbone.js, but it uses the relational algebra as a declarative, compositional language for querying data and subscribing to events.
 Monarch is written in CoffeeScript, but can also be used from JavaScript.

 ## Defining Models